brimdata/grafana-zed-datasource/README.md

 ![Custom variable config](https://github.com/brimdata/grafana-zed-datasource/raw/main/src/img/custom-variable-config.png)

-Returning to our dashboard, we now can enter a Zed query that uses [`cut` operator](https://zed.brimdata.io/docs/language/operators/cut) to isolate only the timestamp field and variable reference that expands into a comma-separated field list required by `cut`.
-Notice that we once again made use of [field dereferencing with indexing](https://zed.brimdata.io/docs/language/overview#75-field-dereference) for the field `EURO-SUPER_95` since it can't be referenced as an identifier due to its use of the character `-`.
+Returning to our dashboard, we now can enter a Zed query that uses the [`cut` operator](https://zed.brimdata.io/docs/language/operators/cut) to isolate only the Time Field and a variable reference that expands to a comma-separated field list required by `cut`.
+Notice that we once again made use of [field dereferencing with indexing](https://zed.brimdata.io/docs/language/overview#75-field-dereference) for the field `EURO-SUPER_95` since it can't be referenced as an identifier due to its name containing the character `-`.

 ![Custom variable in panel](https://github.com/brimdata/grafana-zed-datasource/raw/main/src/img/custom-variable-in-panel.png)